EddLonzanida/Eml.ConfigParser.Demo/README.md

     }
 }
 ```
-Sample custom class that will used to house multiple configurations:
+Sample custom class that will be used to house multiple configurations:
 * Properties here should **match the entries in your [appsettings.json](Tests/Eml.ConfigParser.Tests.Integration.NetCore/appsettings.json)** file.

 ```